A revisited Correction to the Halo Mass Function for local-type Primordial non-Gaussianity: Non-Gaussian Halo Bias

 where $\Bar{n}_\mathrm{h}$ represents the mean number of halos, and $A_\mathrm{s}$ denotes the amplitude of the primordial scalar perturbations.
 Following \cite{Slosar2008}, we can express $b_\Phi$ as:

 where $\delta_\mathrm{c,0} = 1.686$ and $p$ is a parameter introduced to take into account possible deviations caused by the non-universality of the halo mass function model.
 In particular, the assumption of a universal mass function leads to $p = 1$.
 This expression for $p$ is often referred to as the universal relation for $b_\Phi$.
 However, recent studies suggest that this relation does not always accurately describe the scale-dependent bias.
 For example, \cite{Barreira2020} found that for galaxies selected by stellar mass, $p = 0.5$ provides a better fit for the $b_\Phi$ relation.
 Similarly, in \cite{Gutierrez2024}, an analysis of halos within a specific mass range found $p = 0.955 \pm 0.013$, indicating a discrepancy of about $3\sigma$ from the universal relation for $b_\Phi$.
 Moreover, $b_\Phi$ may depend on additional properties beyond mass, such as halo concentration \cite{Lazeyras2023, Fondi2024}.

-To test the non-Gaussian bias model we use $100$ realizations for each cosmological scenario in the \textsc{quijote} and \textsc{quijote-png} simulations ($f_\mathrm{NL} = 0$ and $\pm100$).
+To test the non-Gaussian bias model we use $100$ realizations for each cosmological scenario in the \textsc{Quijote} and \textsc{Quijote-png} simulations ($f_\mathrm{NL} = 0$ and $\pm100$).
 We restrict the analysis to halos with masses greater than $5 \times 10^{13}\ h^{-1}\ \mathrm{M}_\odot$, regardless of the mass definition used.
 In each realization of the three sets of simulations, we measure the halo bias by taking the ratio of the halo-matter power spectrum $P_\mathrm{h,m}(k,z)$ to the matter power spectrum $P_\mathrm{m}(k,z)$ in the $k$ interval $[6, \, 30] \times10^{-3} \ h\ \mathrm{Mpc^{-1}}$.\footnote{We verified that this bias estimate is consistent with the one given by $[P_\mathrm{h}(k,z)/P_\mathrm{m}(k,z)]^{1/2}$, although we discarded the latter since it was more affected by shot noise.} Due to the dependence $k^{-2}$ on the non-Gaussian bias, it is crucial to measure the deviation from the linear bias $\Delta b(k, f_\mathrm{NL})$, on large scales, where the signal is expected to be stronger.

 Therefore, we average the scale-dependent bias measured in the $100$ realizations for each scenario and assign an error to each $k$ bin, calculated as the standard deviation divided by the square root of the number of realizations employed.
 Finally, we compute $\Delta b$ by subtracting the mean bias measured in PNG simulations by the one measured in the Gaussian $\Lambda$CDM simulations, propagating the error.
 The results of this analysis are presented in \cref{fig:ng_bias}, which shows a direct comparison of the measured $\Delta b$ with the predictions from \Cref{eq:P_hh_ng}, assuming the universal relation (i.e. $p=1$).